OctopusDeploy/blog/blog/2021-03/deploying-to-payara/index.md

 ### Azure MySQL PaaS troubleshooting

 There were some gotchas I encountered with the PaaS MySQL server.
-They're listed below along with my solutions, so you can avoid these issues.
+They're listed below along with my solutions, to help you avoid these issues.

 #### Firewall
 I used the Azure wizard to generate the ARM template for the MySQL PaaS server.
 The wizard didn't contain any Security Group (firewall) options, so when the server was provisioned, nothing could connect to it.
 Using the Azure Command Line Interface (CLI), I opened the firewall to allow both Octopus Deploy workers and the Payara VM to talk to it: